exageraldo/RestSMSGateway/README.md

 ## License

- This project is licensed under the GNU Lesser General Public License v3 (LGPLv3) - see the [LICENSE.md](LICENSE.md) file for details
+ This project is licensed under the GNU Lesser General Public License v3 (LGPLv3) - see the [LICENSE](LICENSE) file for details